 However your repayment plan is structured, don’t worry - your energy supply won’t be cut off.

-There are plenty of government schemes available to help you cut the cost of your energy bills.
-Our tool below can help you quickly work out which ones you're eligible for - you can find out more about each scheme below.
+There are plenty of government schemes available to help with energy bills.
+Our tool below (updated for winter 2023-24) can help you quickly work out which ones you're eligible for.
+You can find out more about each scheme below.

 If you receive pension credit or one of a number of other benefits, you could be eligible for the government's Warm Home Discount.
 This scheme is a one-off £150 rebate on the cost of your electricity bill.
 If you're eligible and your supplier offers the scheme, you'll usually receive the discount automatically between October and March.